How is Zeffy free?

 Case study - Delta Sigma Theta Sorority, INC, East Harris Chambers Liberty County Alumnae

-Delta Sigma Theta Sorority, a Texas-based 501(c)(7), effectively leveraged Zeffy's 100% free membership management software to streamline their membership operations.
-By collecting membership fees online, they raised $34,164 and saved over $2,550 in platform and transaction fees.
+Delta Sigma Theta Sorority, a Texas-based 501(c)(7), effectively leveraged Zeffy's 100% free membership management software to streamline its membership operations.
+Collecting membership fees online, they raised $34,164 and saved over $2,550 in platform and transaction fees.

 Delta Sigma Theta Sorority also used Zeffy's ticketing software for their Ugly Sweater Christmas Party event.
 Through online ticket sales, they raised over $51,000 and saved an additional $1,708 in fees.